owncloud-archive/rados/README.md

 The objectstore kind of replaces the data directory.
 By default, the ownCloud log file and the sqlite db will be saved in the data directory.
 Even when objectstore is configured.
 However, sqlite is highly unlikely to be used in conjunction with objectstore and the log file path can be changed in config.php.
 So, in theory the data folder can be empty.
 However old apps might not use our stream wrappers to access their data and as a result a writable data folder might be needed to achieve backward compatibility.

-# Todo
+# Known issues

+- [x] ~~objectstore api in core is broken~~ testsuite added in https://github.com/owncloud/core/pull/19414
+- [ ] remaining fixes in https://github.com/owncloud/core/pull/17641 still need to be merged
 - [ ] unit test this on travis ... needs investigation on how to install docker and then start ceph/demo
+- [ ] files are stored as a single object, which is not how librados should be used.
+When the above has been fixed and we have a testsuite for this app we can investigate https://github.com/owncloud/rados/pull/2